KC-Liu/BMICalculator/README.md

 BMICalculator
 =============
-It;s swift language Version ,open it with Xcode 6 beta or later.
+It's swift language Version ,open it with Xcode 6 beta or later.